Safaris aren’t just for the African bush. We’ve rounded up some of our top safaris around the world to inspire your next Ker & Downey journey.

 A Tiger Safari in India

-While tigers are getting harder and harder to spot in the wild, there are a few places in India that make excellent choices for a tiger safari.
+Thanks to conservation practices, tigers are getting easier to spot in the wild.
+There are several places in India that make excellent choices for a tiger safari.
 From March to June, you should travel to Kanha to look for tigers, among other wildlife like swamp deer, mongoose, and leopards.
 If you want to travel to Ranthambore National Park, make plans to do so in May.
 But the country’s highest population of tigers reside in Bandhavgarh, along with leopards, nilgai, hog deer, and wild boar.
 The best time for a tiger safari in Bandhavgarh is April through June.

 A Family Safari in South Africa